 Turning 65 is a milestone age for most Singaporeans as it marks the payout eligibility age when we are eligible to start receiving our monthly CPF Life payouts.
-This is different from the statutory retirement age which is currently 62 and set to increase to 63 by 1 July 2022, which determines the minimum age our employers can ask us to retire.
+This is different from the statutory retirement age, which is currently 63 and set to increase to 64 by 1 July 2026, which determines the minimum age our employers can ask us to retire.

-While we have previously written about how much cash we can withdraw at age 55 as well as at age 65, being able to withdraw is not the only thing that happens to our CPF accounts when we reach 65.
+While we have previously written about how much cash we can withdraw at ages 55 and 65, being able to withdraw is not the only change to our CPF accounts when we reach 65.

 Read Also: How Much Cash You Can Withdraw In Lump Sum From Your CPF Account At Age 65?